Testing general relativity with gravitational waves -- improving and extending Modified Dispersion Relation tests: Results

 For combining information from multiple events, we can use Eq.~\eqref{eq:combining} due to the independence of separate observations.
 As we have chosen a uniform prior, the combined posterior is just proportional to the product of the individual posteriors.
 We plot the result in Fig.~\ref{fig:combined_amplitude} and summarize the results in Tab.~\ref{tab:combined_amplitudes}.

 We see that even with significant differences in individual posteriors between GWTC-3 and our results, the difference in combined posteriors is more modest.
 On average, we observe a 17\% reduction in the width of the combined $A_\alpha$ posteriors, with the smallest improvement of 6\% for $\alpha=2.5$ and the biggest improvement of 27\% for $\alpha=4$.
-This includes the effects of transforming GWTC-3 posteriors to the group velocity parametrization.\footnote{Without this process, our new posteriors for $\alpha=1.5$ and $\alpha=2.5$ are actually wider.} For $\alpha \in \{ 0.5, 1.5, 2.5 \}$, the quantile at which GR is recovered moves further away from the median in our results compared to GWTC-3 results. $\alpha = 1.5, 2.5$ are also the only cases where GR is recovered outside the 90\% credible interval, at quantiles 1.3\% and 96.3\% respectively.\footnote{This is not entirely unexcepted---we are testing ten parameters, so just by statistical fluctuations we would expect around one parameter to be recovered outside $90\%$ CI.} For the newly tested cases of $\alpha \in \{-3,-2,-1\}$, GR is very well recovered with the median within $1\sigma$ of the GR value $A_\alpha=0$.
+This includes the effects of transforming GWTC-3 posteriors to the group velocity parametrization.\footnote{Without this process, our new posteriors for $\alpha=1.5$ and $\alpha=2.5$ are actually wider.} For $\alpha \in \{ 0.5, 1.5, 2.5 \}$, the quantile at which GR is recovered moves further away from the median in our results compared to GWTC-3 results. $\alpha = 1.5, 2.5$ are also the only cases where GR is recovered outside the 90\% CI, at quantiles 1.3\% and 96.3\% respectively.\footnote{This is not entirely unexpected---we are testing ten parameters, so just by statistical fluctuations we would expect around one parameter to be recovered outside $90\%$ CI.} Similarly to GWTC-3, where $\alpha = 1.5, 3$ recovered GR outside 90\% CI, this is primarily driven by GW200219\_094415 and GW200225\_060421, which recover GR near the edge of their posteriors.
+Without inclusion of these two events, all the combined posteriors would recover GR inside the 90\% CI.
+We did not find any problems in the analysis of these events and so kept them in the combined analysis.
+As the apparent tension with GR is driven by two extreme events, we expect it to disappear in the future, when more events are analyzed.
+For the newly tested cases of $\alpha \in \{-3,-2,-1\}$, GR is very well recovered with the median within $1\sigma$ of the GR value $A_\alpha=0$.

 Notice that the worst deviations from GR (and the widest posteriors) occur near $\alpha = 1$ and $\alpha = 2$---dispersions we excluded as it is impossible to get any constraints on those parameters.

 In Fig.~\ref{fig:graviton_combined}, we show the combined graviton mass posterior, under a prior flat in graviton mass.
 We see that our new 90\% bound on the graviton mass moved from \num{2.42e-11} peV to \num{2.21e-11} peV (\num{2.62e-11} peV when sampling on $m_{\mathrm{eff}}$ instead of $A_{\mathrm{eff}}$).
 This relatively small change from the original results suggests that the effect of low effective sample sizes in individual GWTC-3 posteriors canceled out when combined, and the result is similar to the one obtained with our improved sampling method.